boutroslab/CRISPRAnalyzeR/README.md

 ---

 ## How to perform local sgRNA Re-evaluation

+__Please note: local sgRNA re-evaluation is only supported in the command line installation, not in the Kitematic installation__

 CRISPRAnalyzeR re-evaluated your sgRNAs during the analysis process.
 By default, this is done by sending the sgRNAs to www.e-crisp.org and downloading the files again.
 However, you can also perform a local re-evaluation of your sgRNAs!